2024–25 RIT Tigers men's ice hockey season: Season

 Fresh off of one of the best seasons in program history, RIT was expected to take a small step back but was still thought of as one of the top teams in Atlantic Hockey America.
 The loss of several star players, including its top four scorers and starting goaltender, diminished the lineup but did not completely denude the team of talent.
 However, once the season was underway, it became apparent that not all of the holes in the lineup had been plugged.
 The offense was a little slow out of the gate thanks in no small part to Matthew Wilde missing the first month of the season due to a preseason injury.
 Even after his return, the scoring never quite got up to snuff; beyond the top line the Tigers had a great deal of trouble scoring and saw their goal total nearly cut in half.

 A bigger problem for the Tigers came in goal.
 Senior transfer Trent Burnham very soon proved himself to not be up to the task as the team's starting netminder.
-This left coach Wilson to rely mostly on the Jakub Krbeček, a freshmen who wasn't quite used to the pace of the college game.
+This left coach Wilson to rely mostly on Jakub Krbeček, a freshman who wasn't quite used to the pace of the college game.
 The lack of scoring and the inconsistent play in goal put RIT in a bad spot throughout the first half of the season.
 The Tigers were able to win just 4 of their first 19 matches and had them mired near the bottom of the standings.
-Things didn't much better for the club after returning from the winter break.
+Things didn't get much better for the club after returning from winter break.
 Even with Ethan David thrown into the mix in goal, the Tigers went 1–6 after their return to play and looked to be heading for their worst season as a Division I program.
 Right at the end of January, Krbeček turned in his best performance all season, allowing the Tigers to sweep their first weekend series all season at Air Force.
 Just when it looked like their luck might have turned, everything went pair-shaped in the next game when they were hammered by Holy Cross in the worst outing of the campaign.
 After Krbeček allowed 7 goals in the first period, David took over and remained in the crease for the remainder of the season.

-While RIT finished the final two weeks of the regular season by winning each of their games (once in a shootout), that only allowed them to finish 9th in the conference standings.
+While RIT finished the final two weeks of the regular season winning each of their games (once in a shootout), that only allowed them to finish 9th in the conference standings.
 While the team got a solid performance in goal, the offense faltered and the Tigers were only able to scrounge a single goal.
 The overtime loss ended a rather forgettable season for the program.